Archdeacon of Sherborne

 The Archdeacon of Sherborne is a senior ecclesiastical officer within the Diocese of Salisbury, England.
-He or she is responsible for the disciplinary supervision of the clergy within the five area deaneries: Dorchester, Lyme Bay, Sherborne, Weymouth and Portland, and Blackmore Vale.
+They are responsible for the disciplinary supervision of the clergy within the five area deaneries: Dorchester, Lyme Bay, Sherborne, Weymouth and Portland, and Blackmore Vale.

 The archdeaconry was created by Order in Council of 31 March 1916 from the Archdeaconry of Dorset.
 The current archdeacon is Penny Sayer.